 Ants can live for weeks or decades depending on the species and their status in the colony.
 Ants with episodic roles tend to live the shortest.
 Males for example only live for weeks and die shortly after they mate.

-Workers on the other hand, live longer as they fulfill an important role for colony growth.
+Workers, on the other hand, live longer as they fulfill an important role in colony growth.
 That said, they don’t outlast queens which in some species may live up to decades.

-Ants go through complete metamorphosis and molt multiple times during the larval stage of their development.
-They do so in order to continue growing as they go through the process of metamorphosis.
+To summarize, yes ants molt.
+They molt multiple times during the larval stage of their development.
+They do so to continue growing as they go through the process of metamorphosis.
 If they fail to molt, they end up getting crushed by their exoskeletons and fail to develop into adults.